Guide to Legal Research in Mali

-The Economic, Social and Cultural Council participates in every commission of national interest which is of an economic, social or cultural nature.
-It may collect and draft, with the participation of the entities of which it is composed, a collection of expectations, needs and problems of the civil society that have arisen out of its orientation and proposals.
-These would be brought to the attention of the President of the Republic, the Cabinet and the National Assembly.
+The Economic, Social and Cultural Council participates in every commission of national interest of economic, social or cultural nature.
+Its may collect and draft, with the participation of the entities of which it is composed, to the attention of the President of the Republic, Cabinet and National Assembly, a collection of expectations, needs and problems of the civil society that have arisen out of its orientation and proposals.

 The Economic, Social and Cultural Council must be consulted on every project within the law of finances, every plan or program of the economy, society or culture as well as any legislative provisions of a fiscal, economic, social or cultural nature.

 The Economic, Social and Cultural Council designates one of its members to appear before these bodies and present the opinion of the Council on projects or proposals which have been submitted to it, at the request of the President of the Republic, Cabinet or National Assembly.

 The Cabinet and the National Assembly are obliged, when they are seated, to give a conclusion to the opinions and reports presented by the Economic, Social and Cultural Council within three months for the Cabinet and before the end of the present session of the National Assembly.

 The Economic, Social and Cultural Council must receive a description of laws, ordinances and decrees as soon as they are promulgated.
 The Economic, Social and Cultural Council shall follow the execution of the decisions of the Cabinet related to economic, social, and cultural organization.